Evavic44/Hashnode-blog/cl7528nak01y9ssnv6pqq61aa.md

 Some popular open source software includes: [Brave Browser](https://github.com/brave), [React](https://github.com/meta/react), [VLC](https://github.com/videolan/vlc), [VueJS](https://github.com/vue/vuejs), [Mozilla Firefox](https://github.com/mozilla), [Linux](https://github.com/torvalds/linux), [LibreOffice](https://github.com/torvalds/linux), and many more.

 In this article, I'll outline ways open source can advance your career as a developer, and In some of the steps mentioned, I have taken the pleasure of adding real-life testimonies to re-enforce my points further.
-So without further ado, here are the ways open source projects can boost your career as a developer.
+So without further ado, here are the ways open source can boost your career as a developer.

 ## 1. Grow your network
 This is one of the most significant benefits of contributing to open source.
 A lot of developers in different niches contribute to open source projects.
 We have maintainers, engineers, software developers, and companies, and you may not believe it, some recruiters too.
 Contributing to projects gets you noticed by this diverse number of individuals.